 Creative Concept: Come Together

-From Gap's founding in 1969 from music and jeans, our Come Together campaign captures the nostalgic moods of the 60's, 70's, 80's, and 90's through apparel, records, and other pop-culture accessories and shares the best of the past generations for the future ones to come. come.
+From Gap's founding in 1969 from music and jeans, our Come Together campaign brings the brand back to its roots by capturing the nostalgic moods of the 60's, 70's, 80's, and 90's through apparel, records, and other pop-culture accessories and shares the best of the past generations for the future ones to come. come.

 - Rebranding store layout for a multigenerational experience

 Thomas Carroll: Experience Designer

 Baby Gap Bundle and Website